hossamemamo/KITTI-Road-Segmentation-UNET/README.md

 - [ ] Host containers on a cloud provider acting as backend for the front-end user interface.
 - [ ] Add support for Real-Time.

+## Documentation Todos
+- [ ] Add documentation for running the server locally without using `Docker`.

 ## Results
 Check notebook